waldrain/waldrain.github.io/moniwonig.md

 - add horizontal stiffening batten at bottom inside of cladding above EGN ground floor window
 - wood cladding above west window
 - cover cladding gaps/joins with battens, stuelpschalungsabdecklatten &larr; we are here
+- add a little protective roof above the AC unit?
 - add a second double glazing outside the north window (or both windows?)
 - alternative: replace existing window glass U-Wert 2.8 with new glass U-Wert 1.3
 - cover isum foil in cladding gaps at the top under the roof